 Annual Standard: Not more than 8 shifts lost.
-Annual Shifts Lost $\div$ 4 quarters = 2
+Annual Shifts Lost \div 4 quarters = 2 staff were supported back to work or exited from the Service in a compassionate way.

 Quarter shifts lost: 1.071 Cumulative total number of shifts lost: 4.271